bicwny/lamaqin/replit.md

 - **UI controls**: Delete button appears in practice detail screen (`app/practice-detail/[practiceId].tsx`) only for user-created practices with confirmation dialog
 - **Migration**: `docs/ADD_SOURCE_TYPE_MIGRATION.sql` adds the source_type field with default 'class_required' for backward compatibility
 - **Note**: Currently all practices are class-required since there's no manual practice creation feature yet.
 The infrastructure is ready for future manual practice creation.

-## Recent Bug Fixes

-### Date Switching Bug (2025-11-25)
-**Issue**: When logging practices on a historical date (e.g., 11/12) and then switching to today and back to 11/12, the practices would not appear.

-**Root Cause**: The `selectedDate` parameter was not being passed to the custom-record and meditation-record modals when opening them from the 当日 tab.
-Both modals would then default to today's date instead of the selected historical date, causing practices to be logged to the wrong date.

-**Fix Applied**: Added `selectedDate: selectedDate` to both router.push() calls in `app/(tabs)/index.tsx` (lines 382 and 393).
-Both modals already had support for the selectedDate parameter, they just weren't receiving it from the parent component.

-**Impact**: Users can now reliably log practices to any historical date and the practices will appear correctly when switching back to view that date.

 # External Dependencies